pyro-kinetics/pyrokinetics/docs/joss/paper.md

 regarded as a solution for the world's long-term energy needs.
 To realise such a scenario requires the design of high-performance fusion reactors capable of maintaining the extreme conditions necessary to enable fusion.
-Turbulence is typically the dominant source of transport in magnetically-confined fusion plasmas, accounting for the majority of the particle and heat loss.
+Turbulence is typically the dominant source of transport in magnetically-confined fusion plasmas, accounting for the majority of the particle and heat losses.
 Gyrokinetic modelling aims to quantify the level of turbulent transport in fusion reactors and can be used to understand the major drivers of turbulence.
 The realisation of fusion critically depends on understanding how to mitigate turbulent transport and thus requires high levels of confidence in the tools being